juniorschmitz/api-automation-framework/README.md

 - Faker;
 ```

-It uses exclusive send methods from Ruby for reusing steps with more powerful implementation, and has methods already implemented as examples for the ServeRest API.
+It uses send methods from Ruby for reusing steps with more powerful implementation, and has methods already implemented as examples for the ServeRest API.

 Some of the main capabilities of the framework are:
 - Generic and Dynamic data generation using Faker for the automated tests;